 Te Puna Foundation supporters

-Te Puna Foundation an independent charity
+Te Puna Foundation charitable trust

 Te Puna Foundation, an independent charitable trust, was launched on 30 November 2016 as the fundraising body for the National Library of New Zealand.
-With a vision for a Knowledgeable New Zealand, the foundation assists the National Library to collect, preserve and make New Zealand’s documentary heritage and taonga accessible for all New Zealanders.
+With a vision for a knowledgeable New Zealand, the foundation assists the National Library to collect, preserve and make New Zealand’s documentary heritage and taonga accessible for all New Zealanders.

 The Te Puna Foundation has entered a philanthropic partnership with Air NZ.